dotnet/docs/docs/fsharp/language-reference/fixed.md

 ## Remarks

+This extends the syntax of expressions to allow extracting a pointer and binding it to a name which is prevented from being collected or moved during garbage-collection.

-As you can see in the syntax example, something which is fixed via the `fixed` keyword is bound to an identifier via the `use` keyword.
+A pointer from an expression is fixed via the `fixed` keyword is bound to an identifier via the `use` keyword.
 The semantics of this are similar to resource management via the `use` keyword.
 The pointer is fixed while it is in scope, and once it is out of scope, it is no longer fixed.  `fixed` cannot be used outside the context of a `use` binding.
 You must bind the pointer to a name with `use`.

+Use of `fixed` must occur within an expression in a function or a method.
+It cannot be used at a script-level or module-level scope.

 Like all pointer code, this is an unsafe feature and will emit a warning when used.